crossgovernmentservices/govuk-assets-flask/README.md

 Assumes a Flask app with an application proper called ```application```, with the usual ```static``` and ```templates``` directories inside it.

+# Use it in your Flask app

 See an example use-case at https://github.com/crossgovernmentservices/xgs_prototypes

+Add this project as a submodule to your own.
+E.g. if you have a location ```scripts``` where you keep things like these:

+    git submodule add  https://github.com/crossgovernmentservices/govuk-assets-flask.git scripts/govuk-assets-flask

+Modify your existing Makefile to include this one, so add this line:

+    include scripts/govuk-assets-flask/Makefile

 # Run